saadfahmi/Student_Record_System/README.md

- 📝 Student Record System
+ 📝 ##Student Record System

-This is a simple **Student Record System** written in C. It allows users to manage and store student records efficiently.
-The program demonstrates basic file handling, struct usage, and functions in C.
+**This is a simple Student Record System written in C. It allows users to manage and store student records efficiently.
+The program demonstrates basic file handling, struct usage, and functions in C**.

 ## ✨ Features